 The property was for rent again from Midsummer 1898.
 It was described as having a “Dining-room, double drawing-room, study, large room 30x18, suitable for billiard room, kitchen and usual offices, seven bedrooms, dressing room, bath room, stable, coach house, lawn and large walled kitchen garden.”

-It was quickly rented by the surgeon, Edward Domville MRCS, who would become the last occupier of the house.
+It was quickly rented by the surgeon, Edward Domville MRCS, who would become the last occupier.
 He first appeared in Exeter attempting to form a “Brotherhood of St Lukes”, at the Devon and Exeter Hospital in 1870.
-Its membership was aimed at Catholic Anglicans medical students and doctors, who would use their faith to direct their care–it was controversial, and met some considerable opposition.
-Domville quickly became involved in Exeter society, becoming involved in many committees related to public health and welfare, culminating in becoming Mayor of the City in 1893.
+Its membership was aimed at Catholic Anglican medical students and doctors, who would use their faith to direct their care–it was controversial, and met some considerable opposition.
+Domville became involved in Exeter society, as a member of many committees related to public health and welfare, culminating in becoming Mayor of the City in 1893.
 His only son, David died, aged 28, in 1908.

 The threat of war was looming in Europe, and the Exeter Voluntary Aid Organisation ran a 'Field Day' in May 1913, to practice what would be done if a large number of casualties had to be treated.
 The public were invited to see what the VAO did—one of the Temporary Hospitals in Exeter was Northernhay House.

 However, the use of the house as a Temporary Hospital never happened.
 In February 1914.
 It was described as being “… in a most dilapidated state”, and it was demolished.
 The site was landscaped and added to Northernhay Park.
 The Exeter War Memorial partially covers the site of Northernhay House.
 If you visit the War Memorial now, there is absolutely no clue that there was a large, seven bed roomed house in the park.